Daniel O’Connell Summer School 2017

 Dr. Sile McGuckian, “Daniel O’Connell and Dublin Castle”.
 Sile has a PhD in Law from the University of Oxford.
 She is an Independent Scholar and is currently writing a biography of Richard Wellesley, brother of the Duke of Wellington and Lord Lieutenant of Ireland during part of O’Connell’s career.

-Professor Neil Buttimer, “O’Connell and the Gaelic Tradition as seen from a Contemporary Diary”.
-Neil is Professor of Irish Literature at University College Cork and the author of a number of works on the so-called “Hidden Ireland”
+Dr Neil Buttimer, “O’Connell and the Gaelic Tradition as seen from a Contemporary Diary”.
+Neil is Senior Lecturer in Roinn na Gaeilge, University College Cork.

 Sir Adrian FitzGerald, “Daniel O’Connell and the FitzGeralds, Knights of Kerry”.
 Sir Adrian is the 24th Knight of Kerry and will speak on the sometimes troubled relationships between O’Connell and the Knights.